CannerCMS/apollo-link-firebase/README.md

 ```

 ## Subscription
-We support four events in firebase, more on [firebase document](https://firebase.google.com/docs/database/web/lists-of-data?authuser=0#listen_for_child_events)
+We support four events in Firebase, more on [Firebase document](https://firebase.google.com/docs/database/web/lists-of-data?authuser=0#listen_for_child_events)

 You can use all the query api supported in `@rtdbQuery`, more advanced query examples in [wiki](https://github.com/Canner/apollo-link-firebase/wiki/Advance-Query)
 ### Usage